SymbianSource/oss.FCL.sf.mw.socialmobilefw/ReadMe.txt

 Running Sample Application
 ==============================================================================
+1. Run AuthApp - this would authenticate to Facebook.
+2. Run Flickr Auth App - this would authenticate to Flickr.
-1. Run project from \example\smfclientapp.
-This should fetch names of the friends from facebook [for the user who provided the keys in step 2 in pre-build steps]
+3.Run project from \example\DemoGui.
+This should fetch names of the friends from facebook [for the user who provided the keys in step 2 in pre-build steps] and pictures from Flickr
-2. The results might not show properly on UI due to problems in S^3 SDK.
-However textual result can be viewed at the generated log file - \epoc32\winscw\c\data\SmfClientLogs.txt
+4. The results might not show properly on UI due to problems in S^3 SDK for Webkit.
+However textual result can be viewed at the generated log file - \epoc32\winscw\c\data\SmfLogs.txt
-3. The Smf Server generates a separate log file under same directiry - \epoc32\winscw\c\data\SmfLog.txt If the